CodeYourFuture/immersive-go-course/website/readme.md

 ## Important, parent repo is source of truth

-Project pages are the readmes from the parent repo copied in to Hugo on build.
-If you want to change the project page content, open a PR there.
+Content pages are readmes from the root folder copied in to Hugo on build.
+If you want to change the content, open a PR there.

-The other content -- /workbooks, /primers, /about -- has been exported from Google Docs and placed in version control here.
-Let me know if you have a better idea!

 ### first run